dubinsky/scalajs-gradle/README.md

 It supports linking ScalaJS code, running and testing it.
 It also supports testing normal Scala code (no ScalaJS) using sbt-compatible testing frameworks.

-Supports ScalaJS 1; default: 1.11.0.
+Supports ScalaJS 1; default version: 1.12.0.

 NodeJS has to be installed separately; supports versions that ScalaJS supports: 16 and possibly 17.

-Requires Gradle 7.
+Requires Gradle 7.6.

 Plugin is written in Scala 3.
 Scala 2.12 on the *project* classpath is supported, but not on the *buildscript* classpath;